das-developers/das2docs/das2.3-ICD/README.md

-# Schemas, validators, stream examples and control documents for das2.3
+# Das2.3 - Control Documents, Examples, Schemas, and Validators

 This project is in progress.
 Though the ICD covers more aspects of the das2 system then the stream format, updates to the stream format and it's